How to Calculate Startup Costs with Examples

 Getting a handle on your start up budget

-The first thing to understand about your business costs are which are variable costs and which are fixed costs.
+When estimating start up costs, the first thing to understand about your business costs are which are variable costs and which are fixed costs.
 Here’s the difference:

 - Variable costs – change depending on how much you sell.
 Variable costs are most often direct costs related to a sale.
 The income from sales, minus any direct costs gives us the business’ gross profit.